asteroidhouse/equibel/README.md

-the [Python `gringo` module](http://potassco.sourceforge.net/gringo.html), which provides an interface to an ASP solver from within Python, and `asprin.parser`, which is a component of the `asprin` preference-handling framework. `asprin` is described in more detail [here](http://www.cs.uni-potsdam.de/asprin/), and can be download from [here](https://sourceforge.net/projects/potassco/files/asprin/).
+the [Python `gringo` module](http://potassco.sourceforge.net/gringo.html), which provides an interface to an ASP solver from within Python, and `asprin.parser`, which is a component of the `asprin` preference-handling framework. `asprin` is described in more detail [here](http://www.cs.uni-potsdam.de/asprin/), and can be downloaded from [here](https://sourceforge.net/projects/potassco/files/asprin/).

 The *Python* component of Equibel is highly portable across platforms; however, the `gringo`